backdrop-contrib/draggableviews/README.txt

 Permissions
 ===========

-Please add "Access draggable views" permission to users who should be able to reorder views.
+Add "Access draggable views" permission to users who should be able to reorder views.
+If a user does not have this permission they can still see the view, however they will not be able to reorder it.

+If you want only want the order view visible to users with "Access draggable views" then set the Access to "Permission: Access draggable views".

+When users have the "Access draggable views" and "Use contextual links" permission, they will see a contextual link from the non-reordering view to the ordering view.

 Arguments handling
 ==================